 Health and Social Care provides an opportunity to explore how health affects individuals in society.
 Students will investigate areas including building positive relationships, equality and diversity and health and safety.
 The Cambridge Extended Technical in Health and Social Care focuses on developing the skills, knowledge and understanding needed to work in the health and social care sector.

 In the first year students will explore building positive relationships, which will enhance their understanding of the importance of relationships in the delivery of safe and effective care.
 Students will consider how equality, diversity and rights can be promoted in health and social care settings.
 Students will also explore what it means to be safe and how to maintain a safe working environment.

 In the second year students will develop their understanding of anatomy and physiology, where they will learn about the structure and function of the different bodily systems.
-In the second year students may also look at learning disabilities and psychology in health and social care settings.
+In the second year students may also look at nutrition and mental health.